 This light appears on your instrument cluster to warn you if your regular braking system needs service.
-See "Brake System Warning Light" in the Index.
+It will also light if your parking brake is not fully disengaged.
+See the Index under "Brake System Warning Light."

 Disc Brake Wear Indicators